Kalan-Lab/zol/README.md

 - New "Gene-Clumper" mode for gene-cluster discovery in fai, which is now the default.
 - Fixed bug pertaining to overlap between merged gene-clusters based on `--max_gene_disconnect` parameter when using "HMM" mode.
 - Improved filtering and retention of GenBanks in zol.
+- Fixed bug in re-inflation method in zol.

 ### Version 1.01